EPVelasco/gs_kinova_devcontainer/src/kinova_dq_nmpc/README.md

 ## Controller based on the inverse differential kinematics
 I cannot find the previous controller
 ## Map between visual servoing and dq controller
-## Clean Dq libraries code (We do not something fancy this is just pure kinematic chain)
+## Clean Dq libraries code (We do not need something fancy since this is just pure kinematic chain)